sejungkwak/animated-countdown/README.md

 - Challenge from Brad Traversy & Florin Pop on Udemy '50 Projects in 50 Days'

 #### Takeaways from the instructor

+1. HTML

+- numbers are hard coded

+2. CSS

+- no flex to body
+- containers position: fixed, top: 50%, left: 50%, transform: translate(-50%, -50%) + scale(0) when hidden
+- 2 animations for the counter(for hiding) and button page(for showing)
+- 2 animations for the counter: one for from right to center, the other for from center to right.
+- overflow: hidden for the counter box!
+- transform-origin: bottom center

+3. JavaScript

+- animationend event listener to swap the animation and then containers
+- element.classList.value = ''